tommie/webpack-vuefire/README.md

-# vue-webpack-boilerplate
+# vuefire-webpack

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured VueFire Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For VueFire](https://github.com/vuejs/vuefire): information about the VueFire plugin
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

+On top of VueFire, this adds a `$fbdb` getter to each v-node that returns the `fbdb` options object from the closest ancestor.
+This should be used to get references for bindings in VueFire's `firebase` object as well as making updates to data.

+This also ties in [firebase-server](https://github.com/urish/firebase-server) to run a fully local development environment.

 ## Usage